maxcurzi/tplay/README.md

 Ideally I'd like to implement the following features:
 - Sound playback (both audio track of videos and audio files)
 - More media controls (forward, backward, loop, etc.)
+- Any suggestions to improve the installation experience on Windows (Installing and setting up OpenCV is non-trivial)

 Let me know if you have any other ideas!